Use Parade for onepage sites or pages with dynamic layout

 Peter Pónya

-CTO, co-owner
+CTO, co-founder

 As a CTO, I'm responsible for outlining and evaluating technical solutions and strategic approaches.